GopiNeelam1925/flinggallery/README.md

 # flinggallery

-Open source project presenting latest trends on 3rd party libraries for android.

-NOTE: project is still work in progress
+Project for showing how to use the most popular 3rd party libraries  and use of new RecyclerView and CardView in Android L